wso2/docs-is/en/docs/guides/login/log-into-salesforce-using-is.md

 10. Click **Deploy to Users**.
 Click **Ok** to the confirmation message that appears.

-11. In the page that appears, you must configure the **Authentication Configuration** section.
+11. On the page that appears, you must configure the **Authentication Configuration** section.
 Scroll down to this section and click
     **Edit**.

 12. Under **Authentication Service**, select **SSO** instead of **Login